Andrey Kormilitzin

 studied towards Part C dissertation at the Mathematical Institute, University of Oxford.
 Pawel's research is focused on developing new methods for generating high-resolution fluorecent images through adversarial training.

-• 2018 Rattana Pukdee, "The signature-based pricing models" (Mathematical Institute).
-Now a PhD student in the Machine Learning Department at Carnegie Mellon University, USA.
+2018 Rattana Pukdee, "The signature-based pricing models" (Mathematical Institute).
+Now is a PhD student in the Machine Learning Department at Carnegie Mellon University, USA.

-• 2018 William Stone, "Deep learning for estimation of neuronal health" (Mathematical Institute).
-Now a Geophysicist at Compagnie Générale de Géophysique (CGG).
+2018 William Stone, "Deep learning for estimation of neuronal health" (Mathematical Institute).
+Now is a Geophysicist at Compagnie Générale de Géophysique (CGG).

-• 2018 Maximilian Hofer, "Few-shot Learning for Named Entity Recognition in Medical Text", (Computer Science).
-Now a PhD student at the Swiss Federal Institute of Technology in Lausanne
+2018 Maximilian Hofer, "Few-shot Learning for Named Entity Recognition in Medical Text", (Computer Science).
+Now is a PhD student at the Swiss Federal Institute of Technology in Lausanne